scott-anderson-wc/cs210pub/assignments/a10/jBlobs.md

 ## Player Object

 There will only be one instance of the Player object, but we'll define it as a class anyhow.
-Its construtore can have the same arguments as `Blob`.
+(Maybe there will be a multi-player version someday...).
+Its constructor can have the same arguments as `Blob`.
 The player will have all the behavior of Blobs, plus the following methods

 * `move` which takes a mouse movement event object (see below) as its argument and moves the DIV so that the center is in the new location.